 This parameter selects the method the printer uses for detecting registration marks on the different media types.
-The Model 324M and 424M printers have both upper (transmissive) and lower (reflective) gap detectors as standard equipment.
+The printer has both upper (transmissive) and lower (reflective) gap detectors as standard equipment.
 The following sections discuss the LCB settings for the different media types.